objektwerks/pool.balance.z/README.md

 -------
 >Is Quill **production** ready?
 Ultimately you must decide for yourself.

->These Quill issues: https://github.com/zio/zio-quill/issues may test you.
+>These Quill issues: https://github.com/zio/zio-quill/issues may help you decide.

 >The current steward of this project is admittedly a 1-person team, whose priorities
 >are publicly ***not*** aligned with those of the Quill community, going back a few years.